 7.10.3 All mirrored information or backups taken should be properly secured and with controlled access

-7.12 The Assistant to the VP for Administration will notify E-Discovery Response Team, the VP for Administration, and Counsel that ESI has been secured
+7.12 Management Services will notify E-Discovery Response Team, the VP for Administration, and Counsel that ESI has been secured

 7.13.1 If ESI must be produced, IT Personnel will work directly with Counsel to ensure that production specifications are met and will then produce the ESI

-7.17 The Assistant to the VP for Administration will forward notification to the E-Discovery Response Team, the VP for Administration, and College Leadership
+7.17 Management Services will forward notification to the E-Discovery Response Team, the VP for Administration, and College Leadership

 7.18 The E-Discovery Response Team will mail notifications to Key Persons and IT Personnel informing them that the documents are no longer subject to a legal hold and can be destroyed in alignment with their relevant retention schedules